tigerbeetle/tigerbeetle/docs/setup/from-source.md

 ```

 Don't worry, this will only make changes within the `tigerbeetle`
 directory.
 No global changes.
+The result will place the compiled
+`tigerbeetle` binary into the current directory.

-Then create the TigerBeetle data file.
+Now create the TigerBeetle data file.

 ```bash
 $ ./tigerbeetle format --cluster=0 --replica=0 0_0.tigerbeetle